-- E HEAT will run the auxiliary heat (electric strip heat or gas furnace) using the heating setpoint and disable the heat pump. - · OFF terminates any of the above.
+- HEAT runs the gas furnace or electric heat (whichever is configured) using the heating setpoint.
+(With iQ Zone, zone control enabled, there is a single setpoint for both heating and cooling.) - OFF terminates either of the above.
 NOTE: Equipment may not shut off immediately after switching to OFF due to various system limitations.
-Once put into the OFF mode, wait until the furnace or compressor has shut off before selecting another mode.

-5. For systems without iQ Zone, adjust the operating setpoint if desired using a temporary hold (pressing the ▲ or ▼ key when the Main Screen is displayed).
+Once put into the OFF mode, wait until the furnace or compressor has shut off before selecting another mode. - 5.
+For systems without iQ Zone, adjust the operating setpoint if desired using a temporary hold (pressing the ▲ or ▼ key when the Main Screen is displayed).
 With iQ Zone, zone control enabled, adjust the operating setpoint for each zone individually by touching the ▲ or ▼ icon.
 (Refer to iQ Zone System Zone Thermostat User's Manual for details.)

-System Startup Checkout & Troubleshooting
+System Startup, Checkout, & Troubleshooting